UnsignedArduino/Chessboard-Nano/README.md

 Arduino Nano firmware for a magnetic-piece-tracking digital chessboard!
 WIP

-This repository contains the PlatformIO project for the firmware that goes on the Arduino Nano. (that goes on the 1st PCB)
+This repository contains the PlatformIO project for the firmware that goes on the Arduino Nano.

 ## Commands